myesn/awesome/README.md

 *   [belav/csharpier](https://github.com/belav/csharpier) - CSharpier is an opinionated code formatter for c#.
 *   [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.
 *   [markjprice/cs12dotnet8](https://github.com/markjprice/cs12dotnet8) - Repository for the Packt Publishing book titled "C# 12 and .NET 8 - Modern Cross-Platform Development Fundamentals" by Mark J. Price
-*   [SciSharp/LLamaSharp](https://github.com/SciSharp/LLamaSharp) - A cross-platform library to run 🦙LLaMA/LLaVA model (and others) on your local device efficiently.
+*   [SciSharp/LLamaSharp](https://github.com/SciSharp/LLamaSharp) - A C#/.NET library to run LLM models (🦙LLaMA/LLaVA) on your local device efficiently.
 *   [mayuki/Yafp](https://github.com/mayuki/Yafp) - A toolkit for implementing forward proxy based on ASP.NET Core and YARP.
 *   [xljiulang/CYarp](https://github.com/xljiulang/CYarp) - A reverse proxy toolkit to help you expose multiple local http servers behind a NAT or firewall to the internet
 *   [louislam/rdp-portal](https://github.com/louislam/rdp-portal) - A slightly smarter and simple Remote Desktop manager for Windows.